tradestatistics/documentation/docs/02-measures.md

 ## Reflections Method

-Economic Complexity is a measure of how much productive knowledge different countries mobilize.
+Country Complexity is a measure of how much productive knowledge different countries mobilize.
 This can be computed as a recursion that involves the average ubiquity of the products that a country exports, and the average diversity of the countries that make those products.

 Product Complexity is a measure of how much productive knowledge different products mobilize.
-Its computation is analogous to Economic Complexity, which leads to the recursion:
+Its computation is analogous to Country Complexity, which leads to the recursion:

 \begin{equation}
 (\#eq:kcn)